mikro-orm/mikro-orm/docs/usage-with-sql.md

 To use `mikro-orm` with MySQL database, do not forget to install `mysql2` dependency and provide `MySqlDriver` class when initializing ORM.

 Similarly for SQLite install `sqlite` dependency and provide `SqliteDriver`.
+For PostgreSQL install `pg` and provide `PostgreSqlDriver`.

 Then call `MikroORM.init` as part of bootstrapping your app: